Restriction on types of coherent states due to gauge symmetry: Sample Lagrangians

 In this section we will discuss the relation between FV, Hamiltonians and weak symmetry of Lagrangians above mentioned by demonstrating several concrete examples.
 The problem is closely related to semiclassical versus full quantum time evolutions first pointed by Stone. \cite{Stone}

-First, we investigate a few simple examples to see how FV relate to symmetries and what semiclassical and full quantum time evolutions look like in $\S$ \ref{sec:ex-simpIe-llusts}.
-This may help one to grasp various wider examples collected in Table \ref{tab:exLagsSym} in the following $\S$ \ref{sec:ex-Lags}.
-The examples in $\S$ \ref{sec:ex-simpIe-llusts} are also included in Table \ref{tab:exLagsSym}.
+First, we investigate a few simple examples to see how FV relate to symmetries and what semiclassical and full quantum time evolutions look like in Sec. \ref{sec:ex-simpIe-llusts}.
+This may help one to grasp various wider examples collected in Table \ref{tab:exLagsSym} in the following Sec. \ref{sec:ex-Lags}.
+The examples in Sec. \ref{sec:ex-simpIe-llusts} are also included in Table \ref{tab:exLagsSym}.